kanlanc/OpenZoning/data-standard/glossary.md

 #### Lumens:
 The amount of light energy generated by a light source.
 #### Main Building Mass:
-The volume of a primary or accessory building as defined bythe dimensional standards for building type and onto whichcomponents and roofs may attach.
+The volume of a primary or accessory building as defined bythe dimensional standards for building type and onto which components and roofs may attach.
 #### Master Plan:
-A development plan and supporting illustrations and documentsproviding a framework for future development of a site.
+A development plan and supporting illustrations and documents providing a framework for future development of a site.
-A MasterPlan provides guidance to the applicant and Town regardingapplicable permitting and decision making processes.
+A Master Plan provides guidance to the applicant and Town regarding applicable permitting and decision making processes.
 #### Mechanical Equipment:
 Equipment, devices, and accessories used for water supply,drainage, heating, ventilating, air conditioning, including elevatorshafts, heating and cooling units, utility cabinets, and other visiblestructures that are located on or near a building or structure.
 #### Natural Materials: